-The process for learning how to change Oral B electric toothbrush head is relatively simple, but it’s quite important to make sure that you have a replacement head readily available to put back onto the base unit.
+Changing the Oral B electric toothbrush head is relatively simple.
+Just make sure you have a replacement head readily available to put back onto the base unit.

 Next, you’re going to want to make sure that the brush head is working properly by powering on the unit.
 Be sure to pay close attention to whether the head is oscillating or turning properly and ensure that the vibrations from the toothbrush are frequent.

 When Should I Change an Electric Toothbrush Head?

 As one of the most common questions about electric toothbrushes, more people are wondering how often they should change their electric toothbrush heads.
 Although we’d all like to assume that you don’t have to change the head until the bristles are entirely worn down, that’s certainly not the case.
 There are plenty of reasons as to why you might want to consider switching out the heads.

 - Every Three Months: First, you’re going to want to make sure that your toothbrush head is replaced every three months as recommended by most dental professionals.
 After three months, your toothbrush has undoubtedly accumulated enough bacteria and grime to the point where you won’t benefit from brushing with the same head.